MangalNathYadav/YourDigitalFlow/README.md

 - **Mood Tracking**: Track your mood with each diary entry
 - **Weather Integration**: Record the weather when making entries
 - **Tag System**: Organize entries with custom tags
+- **Export Functionality**: Export monthly diary entries as images
+- **Daily Inspiration**: Motivational quotes to inspire your daily entries
+- **Theme Customization**: Change the app's theme from your profile
+- **User Stats**: Track your entry count, streak, and usage statistics
 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Bottom Navigation**: Easy navigation on mobile devices